 For a year or so I have people who follow me on Instagram asking me if I have a blog.
 My standard answer was always no because I don’t have the time.
 I work full time, I have 2 kids and I don’t have the feeling I could spend the time I would want to spend on a food blog.
 But then I thought about it some more (thanks to Rita).

 My husband, let’s call him Mister O, is my biggest fan and he too kept telling me over and over again that I should start a blog.
-He was already my ‘Chef taster’ and offered to be my ‘Editor in chief’ of all my blog posts and my ‘Technical support desk’ for my website.
+He was already my ‘Chef taster’ and offered to be the ‘Editor in chief’ of all my blog posts and my ‘Technical support desk’ for my website.
 The best part is that he is perfectly happy getting paid in delicious food and a few kisses every now and then.
 How can one resist after all those offers, right?
 I already loved posting my food and inspiring others to try the recipes I make so why not start a food blog and just see how it goes?
 If it doesn’t work out I can always just stop, right?
 So let’s take a leap and just start.

 So here goes nothing…………..